OurMachinery/themachinery-books/README.md

 If you want to add new pages to the system just add them to `SUMMARY.md`.
 As soon as they are in there they will be used for the book.

+_About Images_

+You should store your images in dropbox: `images/walkthroughs` in the OM org.

 *About Links*

 If you want to link anything within the book please make use of